We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Is 14K Gold Real?

 Yes.
 14K gold is definitely real gold.
-Contrary to popular belief, almost no jewelry (and certainly no engagement rings, earrings or other pieces that are worn frequently) are made using 100% pure, 24K gold.
+Contrary to popular belief, almost no jewelry (and certainly no engagement rings, earrings or other pieces that are worn frequently) is made using 100% pure, 24K gold.

 The reason for this is simple: pure, 24K gold is extremely soft, making it easy to scratch, warp and bend.
 We’ve explained this in greater detail below, along with why 14K gold is usually the best type of gold for an engagement ring.